WowSuchRicky/Github-Auto-Issue-Creator/README.md

 Simply run the tool (python autoissue.py) and it'll do all of the work for you, after prompting you for your Github Credentials (which will request a token that will be saved, so you shouldn't have to enter your info more than once).

 Feel free to submit pull requests/issues/etc. or contact us.

+*THIS IS THE EXPERIMENTAL VERSION!
+THIS COULD WORK GREAT, OR NOT WORK AT ALL.*